ambanum/disinfo.quaidorsay.fr/_pages/en/twitter-ads-transparency-center-assessment.md

 These errors are transient (go away on retry) most of the case.
 However, on June 7<sup>th</sup>, for several hours we could not access the data about the targeted audience (endpoint `line_item_targeted_audience.json`) of the second campaign (id `f2ajd`) promoting [a tweet](https://twitter.com/fiannafailparty/status/1129277620116492289) about the EU parliamentary elections.

+This could entirely be avoided if the data [could be downloaded](#data-cannot-be-downloaded).

 ### Poor data integrity